Welcome to Take a Deep Breath CIC

 Our Mission

-At Take a Deep Breath CIC, We are going to provide vital mental well-being support for communities that are unable to access services due to a lack of availability, or in some cases, they fail to exist at all.
+At Take a Deep Breath CIC, we are going to provide vital mental well-being support for communities that are unable to access services due to a lack of availability, or in some cases, they fail to exist at all.
 We aim to fill these gaps.
 We will actively promote what we do and how we can provide mental health and wellbeing support for local communities through our work in the creative arts sector.

 Core Values